LogicalAtomist/UI-Map/README.md

 #### html_substitutions.json ####

-This file contains HTML mark-up substitutions for parts of the book where the LaTeX commands are too hard to translate faithfully using the scripts above.
+This file contains HTML mark-up substitutions for parts of the book where the LaTeX commands cannot be easily converted programmatically.
 Think of it as the HTML equivalent of `tlp_latex_custom_commands.tex`.
 It is required for `json_tex2html.php`.

 #### make_all_versions.sh ####

-This is shell script which runs all the above scripts to create a completely new set of files for the side-by-side-by-side website.
+This is sa hell script which runs all the above to create a completely new set of files for the side-by-side-by-side website.
 It would only work on my computer, however, without modifications.

 ### License ###